blcc/cliFBChat/README.rst

 It's also print notification of facebook.

-And receive message from XMPP (Send function is not done yet).
+And receive message from XMPP (Send and roster function is not apply yet).

 Powered by (modified) fbchat python lib(https://github.com/carpedm20/fbchat/).